skasim/gm-fabric-jvm/documentation/CreatingNewMS.md

 ## Full example
 ![MyFirstMicroservice full example](ExampleGeneratedExec.md)

-### Out of the box, the generated micro-service does not have SSL configured.
+### Out of the box, the generated microservice does not have SSL configured.
 This makes for easy testing that the base structure was generated correctly.

     package com.somepackage